greenzorro/victor42.eth/content/post-en/折腾与思考/AI Agent真的已经今非昔比了.md

 >
 > The top-left and bottom-right quadrants are currently the most mature, as the web is decentralized while the OS is centralized.

-AI browsers, Claude Code, Manus—they're all fundamentally the same.
+AI browsers, Claude Code, Manus - they're all fundamentally the same.
 They let an AI control a self-contained browser sandbox or local environment to handle complex, time-consuming tasks with various tools.

 Since models like Kimi, GLM, and Minimax boast impressive agent capabilities, have their official products leveraged these skills to rise above the competition from major overseas AI labs and Chinese tech giants?

-A quick look confirmed it—I was just late to the game.
+A quick look confirmed it - I was just late to the game.
 The flagship AI products from the big overseas players and Chinese internet giants lack full agent capabilities, offering "Deep Research" at best.
 Strip away the image and video generation, and they're just plain old chatbots.

 But Kimi, GLM, and Minimax have integrated full-fledged agent features.
 Kimi has "OK Computer," GLM (Z.ai) offers "Full-Stack," and Minimax has its "Pro mode."